Hemorrhoid Care

 - Do not want surgery

-Benefits of Superior Rectal Artery Embolization (SRAE)
+Benefits of Hemorrhoidal Artery Embolization (HAE)

-- Minimally Invasive: SRAE is a minimally invasive procedure that is performed under local anesthesia.
+- Minimally Invasive: HAE is a minimally invasive procedure that is performed under local anesthesia.
 It involves inserting a catheter into the blood vessels supplying the hemorrhoidal tissue and delivering small particles or coils to block the blood flow.

 - Infection and Bleeding: As with any medical procedure, there is a risk of infection and bleeding at the site of catheter insertion.
 However, these complications are relatively rare.